sagemath/sagecell/README.md

 # Simple Installation

-We assume that you have access to the Internet and can install any needed dependencies (e.g. git).
-If you need to know more precisely what tools are needed, please consult the scripts for building virtual machine images in [contib/vm scripts](contrib/vm).
+We assume that you have access to the Internet and can install any needed dependencies.
+If you need to know more precisely what tools are needed, please consult the scripts for building virtual machine images in [contib/vm](contrib/vm).
+In particular, system packages installed in the base container are listed [here](https://github.com/sagemath/sagecell/blob/master/contrib/vm/container_manager.py#L58).

 1. Make sure you have a recent enough version of git: 1.8.5 is good enough, while 1.7.9 isn't.
 2. Install required npm packages: